Logo for Vibrationdamage.com

 Blasting Procedures

-Dynamite, ANFO and other explosives can be purchased pre-packed in sticks, tubular bags or other shapes for use in legitimate blasting applications.
+Dynamite, ANFO and other commercial explosives can be purchased pre-packed in sticks, tubular bags or other shapes for use in legitimate blasting applications.
 They are also used as thickened or gelled water slurries, which are pumped into blast holes.
 A mining drill machine is used to create, typically, 15-30 feet deep holes in a specific pattern designed for maximum blasting efficiency.
 Each blast hole is packed with the calculated explosive charge weight, followed by gravel or rock "ballast" placed over it to hold the explosive, and explosion, in place.
 The blast holes are connected with detonation cord of lengths so as to provide a specific delay between the detonation of the charge in each hole.
 Often, the delay is of the 8-9 thousands of a second, or "milliseconds", duration range.
 Typically, the explosives are detonated electrically, either by battery or, for the old plunger-driven detonators, a small dynamo, where movement of the "plunger" generates the electrical pulse which starts the explosion.
 The combination of all these multiple, very closely timed, relatively small detonations is usually referred to as a "shot" by those in the blasting field.

 As discussed elsewhere in the CVDG, the initial detonation is often designed to break the rock, while a second detonation a few milliseconds later heaves the rock away from the rock face, where it can be loaded for further processing.
 Such multiple, timed detonations are most efficient at dislodging the rock, while minimizing the undesirable side effects of ground vibration, noise, and rock fragments thrown large distances through the air ("flyrock").